 Prevent excessive chargebacks

-Merchants also need to ensure customers know how the purchases will show up on their bills.
-Clearly displaying business names and contact information on all emails, websites, promotional materials, and receipts are simple ways to prepare clients for what they will see on their credit card statements.
+Similar clarity should be practiced in the billing cycle.
+Clearly displaying business names and contact information on all emails, websites, promotional materials, and receipts will reduce the likelihood of chargebacks by preparing clients for what they will see on their credit card statements.

 Clip chargeback ratios with a mitigation system

-SecureGlobalPay partnered with Verifi and its Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system to provide businesses with a system that allows businesses to resolve credit card transaction disputes directly.
+SecureGlobalPay has partnered with Verifi’s Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system to provide a system for resolving credit card transaction disputes directly.
 Working directly with banks and card issuers, CDRN allows merchants to achieve the highest rate of chargeback resolutions.

 - 4541: Electronic Shopping and Mail-Order Houses

 A similar classification system known as NAICS (the Northern American Classification System) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
 The classification system aims to gather, analyze, and publish statistical information about similar types of businesses and their impacts on the U.S. economy.

 Penny Auction merchants use the following NAICS codes: